appvia/tako/docs/reference/config-params.md

 ## kev.service.type

 Defines the type of Kubernetes service for a specific workload.
 See official K8s [documentation](https://kubernetes.io/docs/concepts/services-networking/service/).

-Kev will attempt to extract that information from the compose configuration.
+Although Kev provides a variety of types you can use, it only tries to extract two types of services from the compose configuration, namely `None` or `ClusterIP`.

-The following heuristic determines the service type for application component:
+If you need a different type, please configure it manually.
+The different types are listed and explained below.

+Here is the heuristic used to extract a `None` or `ClusterIP` type:

 * If compose project service publishes a port (i.e. defines a port mapping between host and container ports):
     * It will assume a `ClusterIP` service type